 What is a First-Price Auction?

-In the first-price auction model, bidders participate in the auction simultaneously, and the highest bidder wins.
-The highest bidder pays the exact price per thousand ad impressions (CPM) that he bid during the auction.
-The winning bid is also known as the clearing price.
+In programmatic advertising, the first-price auction model allows bidders to compete simultaneously, with the highest bidder taking the prize.
+The winner pays the exact CPM they bid during the auction, also known as the clearing price.

 First-price auctions generally favor publishers more than second-price auctions.
 In a survey by Digiday, 78% of publishers said the transition from second-price to first-price auction helped them maximize their ad revenues.

 Related Article: How to Increase Ad Revenue | Success Formula and Proven Solution

 In a first-price auction, publishers and advertisers can assess the true value of each 1000 ad impressions and accurately measure their ROI (Return on Investment).
 It also provides a clear auction outlook where bidders know how much they offer for a given inventory.

 Three bidders participated in the auction (A, B, C).
 Each of the bidders set a price of how much they are going to pay for 1000 ad impressions:

 - Bidder B = $4

 The highest bid in this auction is 5$.
 Bidder B wins the auction and pays $5 per 1000 ad impressions to the publisher.

 In the second-price auction model, similar to the first-price auction, the highest bidder wins.
 However, the final price is not equal to his initial bid, but just 0.01$ more than the second-highest bidder’s bid.